 On-Site and Off-Site Clinical Services

 The Center for Communication Sciences & Disorders provides comprehensive diagnostic and therapy services for a wide range of communication disorders across all age groups.
+Services are provided to all individuals on an equal basis.
+No person will be denied participation in, or benefits from, our programs and services on the basis of age, race, color, sex, national origin, religion, disability, or status as a veteran.
+We are committed to ensuring nondiscrimination and equal access for every individual, and we strive to create an environment where all people are treated with dignity and respect.
 We offer services both on and off-campus.
 Areas evaluated and treated include:

 Childhood apraxia of speech, dysarthria (cerebral palsy/brain injury), phonological impairment, speech sound disorders/articulation, orofacial myofunctional disorders, fluency disorder/stuttering, and voice.